 This means your digital profile isn't just a marketing touchpoint; it's the digital handshake that secures immediate revenue.
 If that handshake is weak, the deal dies before it starts.

 The problem is that most agencies and in-house teams operate on a reactive, rather than a proactive, maintenance cycle.
-Less than 15% of businesses treat profile management as an ongoing, governed process (Hermes Analysis, 2026).
+In our experience auditing local businesses, only a small minority treat profile management as an ongoing, governed process.
 They manage it until a crisis forces their hand.

 This reactive approach is leaving a massive, unmonitored compliance gap that AI is now exploiting.